 Secession is the withdrawal or breaking away from a larger entity.
 Often, the larger entity is usually political.
 Other times, it could be an organization, military alliance or union.
 Regions in countries are seceding from larger countries, fueled by historical or recent injustices.
 A number of regions are also doing it for economic reasons.
 Every once in a while, threats of secession are used as a means to achieve a goal or two.

 The southern region of Sudan broke away after a protracted war.
 Austria seceded from Nazi Germany in 1945.
 Congo has had its issues with the province of Katanga in 1960.
 Cyprus in 1974 has a tussle with Turkey.
 East Timor vs Indonesia led to the eventual separation in 2002.
 Eritrea turned Ethiopia into a landlocked country after taking the entire Ethiopian coastline.
 Nigeria had Biafra trying to break away and quelled the movement using extreme methods.
 Bangladesh was born from Pakistan.
-The USSR has seen arguably the largest number of states seceding from a single parent state in recent history.
+The USSR has seen arguably the largest number of states seceding from a single parent state in recent world history.

 Growth of the Idea

 What is driving the increased agitation for secession and separation across the world?
 Various grievances and ideologies are contributing.
 Political scientist Bridget L. Coggins argues that secessionist movements are due to ethno-national mobilization, Institutional empowerment, Increase in relative strengths and negotiated consent.

 Ethno-national mobilization happens when ethnic minorities within a country decide to pursue their own independent nation.
 Institutional Empowerment leads to secession when federations and empires experienced reduced ability to maintain colonies or member states.
 An example of this is the break-up of the USSR.